pedrotgn/pyactor/doc/tutorial.rst

     python setup.py install

 You can check that works with the examples explained in this page.
+Tested with Python 2.7.

 .. _global: